davidfranks12-web/Week-2-e-portfolio-1---Artificial-Intelligence/README.md

 4. Engaging in dialogue with students
 5. Innovative aproaches

-### Justification of why I chose this Artefact.
+### Justification of why I chose this Artefact:

 This artefact was of particular interest to me due to what the report implicates.
 It presents a dilemma that teachers are trying to structure assignments to be "AI resistant", however the report doesn't explore the impact of structuring assignments with this in mind.
 Can "AI resistance" in assessment be reasonably prioritised alongside other factors such as accessability, clarity and desired learning outcomes?
 What are the impacts of this change in priority?

+## Artefact 3: Lesson Planning with Generative Artificial Intelligence

+### Summary of the Artefact:
+This artefact is a study into the experiences of preservice teachers (PST) and their views on using AI for lesson planning in primary schools.
+The study focused on 20 indiviual PST's, all of which indicated their intent to use AI for lesson planning in the future (Park, Thomson & Cooper 2026 p.
+83).

+### Justification of why I chose this Artefact:

+This artefact was interesting due to highlighting a possible difference in priorites between the expactions of current students, and those of upcoming teachers.
+This study indicates that PST's are planning on using AI to make lesson plans and indicates benefits such as efficiency, idea generation and enhanced lesson plan quality (Park, Thomson & Cooper 2026 p.
+83).
+This is in contrast to Artefact 2, which suggests that course content is being planned to prevent the misuse of AI.
+Are these 2 goals mutually exclusive?

 ## References
 Lodge J. M. and Loble L (2026).
 Artificial